easafe/easafe.github.io/_posts/2015-06-13-correct-religion.md

 >This is a position no thinking atheist denies; they just claim that the universe is that eternal being.
 However, the problem with that stance is that all scientific evidence points to the fact that the universe had a beginning (the 'big bang').
 And everything that has a beginning must have a cause; therefore, the universe had a cause and is not eternal.
 Because the only two sources of eternality are an eternal universe (denied by all current empirical evidence) or an eternal Creator, the only logical conclusion is that God exists.
 Answering the question of God's existence in the affirmative rules out atheism as a valid belief system.
 >[...]

 _The argument from God can be presented very simply: Something exists..._ hold on, is that the cosmological argument?
 Oh my, you can see the author thinks that cause = order of events since he brings up "beginning", "eternal" in the explanation of the universe...
-An serious version of this argument (e.g., Aquinas' first way, which can't be poked holes by "then who created god" or some shit) is not "simple", and couldn't be properly explained in the sketchy way the article is hurried.
+A serious version of this argument (e.g., Aquinas' first way, which can't be poked holes by "then who created god" or some shit) is not "simple", and couldn't be properly explained in the sketchy way the article is hurried.

-Nevertheless, with all of that "proof", the article proceeds to demonstrate some characteristics of the being who created the universe:
+Nevertheless, with all of that "proof", the author proceeds to demonstrate some characteristics of the being who created the universe:

 >Now, this conclusion says nothing about what kind of God exists, but amazingly enough, it does do one sweeping thing—it rules out all pantheistic religions.
 All pantheistic worldviews say that the universe is God and is eternal.
 And this assertion is false.
 So, Hinduism, Buddhism, Jainism, and all other pantheistic religions are ruled out as valid belief systems.
 >